Hollywood (Madonna song): Composition

 "Hollywood" is a "bouncy" folk rock, synth-pop, electro-folk, electropop and psychedelic folk song.
 Ken Micallef of Electronic Musician described it as "a clubby disco beat underpin[ning] a mammoth bass line with freaky percussion, queasy arcing tones and madly treated vocals."
 It also contains house beats with elements of space age and retro music.
 Following the sound of twittering birds, the song opens with a four-chord sequence played on a Martin D-28 acoustic guitar; the riff was compared to the music of the Red Hot Chili Peppers by Rikky Rooksby, author of The Complete Guide to the Music of Madonna.
 It is followed by the sound of drums and synthesizers until after a minute, when the arrangement is pulled out, leaving just Madonna's vocals and the acoustic guitar accompaniment.
 Madonna's voice glides over pop beats throughout the song.
 During the final sequence, Madonna's singing is slowly morphed lower in pitch into a distorted, robotic voice and she raps, with the repeated phrase "Push the button".
 According to the sheet music published at Sheetmusicplus.com, "Hollywood" is written in common time with a moderately fast tempo of 126 beats per minute.
-It is composed in the key of C major with Madonna's voice spanning from B_{3} to C_{5}.
+It is composed in the key of B minor with Madonna's voice spanning from B_{3} to C_{5}.
 An abrupt shift of key takes place at about three minutes into the song, from B minor to C♯ minor, which according to Rooksby was utilized to give the song's closing choruses a different treatment.
 The song follows a basic sequence of Bm–D–A–G–Em as its chord progression.

 Lyrically, it discusses American culture and greed, focusing on Hollywood as a place of pop stars and illusory dreams.
 The bridge opens with Madonna saying, "Music stations always play the same songs/I'm bored with the concept of right and wrong".
 Further, Madonna questions the Hollywood experience, singing, "How could it hurt you when it looked so good?".
 Alexis Petridis of The Guardian noted Madonna's vocals in the song are "high-pitched [to sound like a] little-girl", with the intention of "[underlying] the notion of innocence lost".